melonamin/xcpretty/README.md

 fi" > /usr/local/bin/xcpretty
 ```

-Don't foreget to set the execution flag:
+Don't forget to set the execution flag:

 ```bash
 chmod +x /usr/local/bin/xcpretty
 ```

-Now you can use xcpretty like you normal do:
+Now you can use `xcpretty` like you normal do:
 ```bash
 ➜  ~ xcodebuild [flags] | xcpretty
 #